A Clash of Kings-Chapter 19

 Arya watches for hours as the armored men come and go, as dinner is prepared, and as night falls, but she does not see an opportunity to free Gendry.
 Late at night she returns to the others to insist Hot Pie help her free Gendry.
 Hot Pie insists they cannot fight twenty soldiers, but Arya argues they will only have to kill the two guards at the storehouse.
 Lommy suggests they should yield or just leave Gendry, but Arya points out they need his to help carry Lommy.
 When Arya insists she is going back to try, Hot Pie reluctantly agrees to come along.

 As they are crawling along under the gibbet, a crow lands on Hot Pie's back and the guards hear his gasp.
 Hot Pie immediately leaps up and shouts out that he yields.
 By the time Arya bounces up and draws Needle, they are surrounded.
 She slashes at the nearest man, but he blocks her with a steel-clad arm and someone else knocks her to the ground.
-A third man wretches Needle away and punches her with a armored fist when she tries to bite him.
+A third man wrenches Needle away and punches her with a armored fist when she tries to bite him.
 Disoriented, Arya lies hurting and shamed by the loss of Needle, which Jon Snow gave her and Syrio Forel taught her to use.

-When she is yanked to her knees, Arya finds herself facing the biggest man she has ever seen, and suddenly she remembers the banner with the three dogs: at the Tourney of the Hand, Sansa told her it was the banner of the Hound's brother, Ser Gregor Clegane, the Mountain that Rides, who is even bigger than Hodor.
+When she is yanked to her knees, Arya finds herself facing the biggest man she has ever seen, and suddenly she remembers the banner with the three dogs: at the Hand's tourney, Sansa told her it was the banner of the Hound's brother, Ser Gregor Clegane, the Mountain that Rides, who is even bigger than Hodor.
 After Hot Pie yields some more and tells him about Lommy and Weasel, Ser Gregor orders them to lead his men there and walks off.
 As they walk back to where Lommy and Weasel are hiding, Hot Pie promises to make pies and tarts for the four soldiers if they do not hurt him.

 When they arrive, Lommy immediately yields and explains that Weasel ran off when she heard them coming.
 The soldiers ask Lommy where they can find Beric Dondarrion, but Lommy has never heard the name.
 One of the guards declares it a waste of time, since Arya's group do not know any more than the villagers.
 A spearman drifts over to Lommy and asks if he can walk.
 When Lommy says they will have to carry him, the spearman replies "Think so?" and casually drives his spear through Lommy's soft throat.